Dictionary entry details

 price-fixing (control (by agreement among producers or by government) of the price of a commodity in interstate commerce)

-restraint (the of act controlling by restraining someone or something)
+restraint (the act of controlling by restraining someone or something)

 Meaning: